esterOSS/ester-Chats/build-instructions-ubuntu.md

-Prerequisites for building ester Chats: valac (install it by typing sudo apt install valac) gee-0.8 (install it by typing sudo apt install libgee-0.8-dev ) cmake (install it by typing sudo apt install cmake) msfgmt (install it by typing sudo apt install gettext)
+Prerequisites for building ester Chats: valac (install it by typing sudo apt install valac) ninja (install it by typing sudo apt install ninja) gee-0.8 (install it by typing sudo apt install libgee-0.8-dev ) cmake (install it by typing sudo apt install cmake) msfgmt (install it by typing sudo apt install gettext)